SanHacks/ShillingScripts/README.md

 # ShilllingScripts
-Curated Bash Script To Save Myself Some time and maybe your time?
+Curated Bash Script To Save Myself Some Time and maybe your time?
+Peasant.sh: Dump Remote MySQL Data To Local Machine